Louis Roy: Disappearance

-On 23 June 2000, Roy disappeared after departing to attend a party at the house of Boucher's father to celebrate the 5th anniversary of the founding of the Nomads.
-Roy had frequently ignored Boucher's orders by selling cocaine for less than $50,000 per kilogram, which was reported to have angered Boucher, but Roy believed that his status as a founding member of the Nomad chapter gave him immunity from being punished.
+On 23 June 2000, Roy disappeared after departing for a party at the house of Boucher's father to celebrate the 5th anniversary of the founding of the Nomads.
+Roy frequently ignored Boucher's orders by selling cocaine for less than $50,000 per kilogram, which reportedly angered Boucher, but Roy believed his status as a founding member of the Nomad chapter immunized him from punishment.
 In July 2001, Elias Lekkas of the West End Gang testified that Roy went from the Boucher household to a meat-processing plant owned by Gerald Matticks.
-Roy was then bound, gagged and while still alive ran through a meat-grinding machine.
+Roy was then bound, gagged and, while still alive, run through a meat-grinding machine.

-Mafia member Andrea "Andrew" Scoppa – who was a member of the Rizzuto family – in his posthumously published 2022 book La Source confirmed that Roy's cause of death was being run through a meat-grinder.
-Scoppa was murdered on 21 October 2019 in Montreal, being found shot dead in front of a store at 4744 Saint-Jean Boulevard.
-However, Scoppa was interviewed several times between October 2014-October 2019 by journalists Félix Séguin and Éric Thibault, where he spoke frankly about his underworld activities on the condition that the interviews be only published after his death.
-In an interview with Séguin and Thibault, Scoppa stated that Rizzuto had made a secret deal with Boucher that in exchange for throwing the full support of the Rizzuto family against the Rock Machine and killing the pro-Rock Machine Rizzuto family capo Paolo Gervasi that Boucher would in exchange would have Roy killed.
-Scoppa maintained that Boucher had tolerated Roy selling cocaine below $50,000 per kilogram as a way to pressure Rizzuto to act against Gervasi, who had taken a very pro-Rock Machine line.
+Andrea "Andrew" Scoppa – a member of the Rizzuto family – in his posthumously published 2022 book La Source confirmed that Roy's cause of death was being run through a meat-grinder.
+Scoppa was murdered on 21 October 2019 in Montreal, found shot dead in front of a store at 4744 Saint-Jean Boulevard.
+However, Scoppa was interviewed several times between October 2014-October 2019 by journalists Félix Séguin and Éric Thibault, where he spoke frankly about his underworld activities on the condition that the interviews only be published after his death.
+In an interview with Séguin and Thibault, Scoppa stated that Rizzuto made a secret deal with Boucher that in exchange for throwing the full support of the Rizzuto family against the Rock Machine and killing the pro-Rock Machine Rizzuto family capo Paolo Gervas, Boucher in exchange would have Roy killed.
+Scoppa maintained that Boucher tolerated Roy selling cocaine below $50,000 per kilogram as a way to pressure Rizzuto to act against Gervasi, who had taken a very pro-Rock Machine line.
 Gervasi ran a strip-club, the Castel Tina, along with his son Salvatore, where members of the Rock Machine always had reserved tables and were allowed to wear their gang colors.